Kim Kardashian Goes Four-Wheeling in Dubai Desert

 The class (which had seats priced anywhere from $528.48 to $1,667.94) featured some of Dedivanovic’s signature techniques, business insights on client-artist relationships, and personal anecdotes from working with Kardashian for more than 10 years.

-The Selfish author has yet to post any images from her trip to Instagram, though she did give fans a heads up that she was traveling overseas with a post on Wednesday, January 11. “on our way #dubai🇦🇪,” she captioned an image of herself strolling across a lawn with Scott Disick.
+The Selfish author has yet to post to Instagram any images from her trip, though she did give fans a heads-up that she was traveling overseas with a post on Wednesday, January 11. “on our way #dubai🇦🇪,” she captioned an image of herself strolling across a lawn with Scott Disick.

 This is Kardashian’s first trip abroad since she was robbed at gunpoint at her Paris apartment last October.
 So far, 10 people have been charged in connection with the jewel heist.
 A total of 17 suspects are currently being held in custody.

-On Friday, January 13, six suspects, identified as Aomar A., 60, Pierre B., 72, Francois D., 54, Harminy A., 29, Christiane G., 70, and Didier Dubreucq, 61, were all charged with armed robbery within a gang, kidnapping and criminal association and face up to 30 years in prison.
+On Friday, January 13, six suspects, identified as Aomar A., 60, Pierre B., 72, Francois D., 54, Harminy A., 29, Christiane G., 70, and Didier Dubreucq, 61, were all charged with armed robbery within a gang, kidnapping and criminal association, and face up to 30 years in prison.
 Some of the suspects were additionally charged with possession of ammunition, impersonation and holding false administrative documents.

 One day earlier, on Thursday, January 12, four other suspects were charged in the attack — Yunice A., 63, Florus H., 44, Marceau B., 64, and Gary Madar, 27, who was the brother of Kardashian’s Paris chauffeur for her October trip, Michael Madar, and occasionally drove the reality star himself.